 Welcome to the KörberHaus

-The KörberHaus is an open venue and meeting place for all generations and cultures in the heart of Hamburg Bergedorf.
-It is a place with opportunities for everyone in Bergedorf, Hamburg and the surrounding area to experience, participate and do something for themselves.
-People meet, talk to each other, stand up for others here.
+The KörberHaus is an open venue and meeting place for all generations and cultures in the heart of Hamburg-Bergedorf.
+It is a place with opportunities for everyone in Bergedorf, Hamburg and the surrounding area to experience, participate and do things for themselves.
+People meet, talk to each other and stand up for one another here.
 You can learn new things, experience culture and share experiences.
 You can meet old and new friends.
 The KörberHaus is a place where people come together, stick together and take what they have experienced together back into society.

 - 2016